mistermcd/ServiceMonitor/README.md

 **Manage Button**
 - Clicking this button will open Notepad to the document ServiceList.txt.
-- Reatart the app to load list changes.
+- Restart the app to load list changes.

 **Start All**
 - Cicking this button will start all the services in the list